MariaGeorgieva/recipes-react-app/README.md

 1.Clone the repository: `git clone https://github.com/softuni-practice-server/softuni-practice-server.git`
 2.Start the server by running 'nodemon -e * index.js -dev' in the root server directory

-## Usage

-To use the app, simply navigate to the deployed site and browse recipes or create your own.

 ## Contributing